Polygence blog > Research Opportunities and Ideas

 Cost: $3,895

-Format: In-person (Durham, NC, Washington, DC, or San Francisco, CA)
+Format: In-person (Durham, NC; Washington, DC; or San Francisco, CA)

 Application deadline: None

 This very hands-on, 9-day program helps you explore the relationships between the brain and human behavior.
 You'll dissect brain tissue and learn to identify abnormal findings.
-You'll do clinical diagnostic simulations and humor behavior workshops, go on field trips to nearby medical facilities, and learn from esteemed guest speakers from the psychology and neuroscience communities.
+You'll do clinical diagnostic simulations and humor behavior workshops, go on field trips to nearby medical facilities, and learn from esteemed guest speakers within the psychology and neuroscience communities.

 4. Summer Scholars Program